JasperFx/marten/documentation/documentation/events/appending.md

 Marten's event sourcing support "appends" event data documents to a single table `mt_events.` Events must be captured against a stream id, with a second table called `mt_streams` that Marten uses to keep metadata describing the state of an individual stream.
 Appending events to either a new or existing stream is done within the same Marten transaction as any other document updates or deletions.
 See
-<[linkto:documents/persisting]> for more information on Marten transactions.
+<[linkto:documents/basics/persisting]> for more information on Marten transactions.

+TODO(link to the new topic about Unit of Work and Transactions when it's available)

 ## Event Types